Double-headed eagle: Bronze Age

-Polycephalous mythological beasts are very frequent in the Bronze Age and Iron Age pictorial legacy of the Ancient Near East, especially in the Assyrian sphere.
-These latter were adopted by the Hittites.
+Many-headed mythological beasts and bird creatures frequently appear in the Bronze Age and Iron Age pictorial legacy of the Ancient Near East, especially in Mesopotamia.
+They were later adopted by the Hittites.
 Use of the double-headed eagle in Hittite imagery has been interpreted as "royal insignia".
 A monumental Hittite relief of a double-headed eagle grasping two hares is found at the eastern pier of the Sphinx Gate at Alaca Hüyük.
-For more examples of double-headed eagles in the Hittite context see Jesse David Chariton, "The Function of the Double-Headed Eagle at Yazılıkaya."
+For more examples of double-headed eagles in the Hittite context see Jesse David Chariton's "The Function of the Double-Headed Eagle at Yazılıkaya."
+In Mycenaean Greece, double-headed eagles appear on Mycenaean pottery.